a-kuntz/JsonRPC/workshop/doc/workshop.md

 # Workshop

-The main goals of the workshop are:
+The main goals of the workshop are to:

+- develop software as part of a small team
-- hands on software development workflow
+- emulate a real software development workflow
-- continue excisting codbase
-- work in small groups
+- fix and extend existing codebase
 - focus on software development process
-- software development is teamwork

 ## Scope

 You are a Software Engineer at ITK.
-The Customer "HKO X-ray" has commisioned ITK to develop the software for their new X-ray machine.
+The customer "HKO X-ray" has commissioned ITK to develop the software for their new X-ray machine.
 For this purpose, they have provided the development team with a prototype, which is located here in the test center.
-The project has been moved from another cpompany to ITK so there is an existig codebase which need to be fixed and extended.
+The project has been moved from another company to ITK so there is an existing codebase which need to be fixed and extended.

 ## System Overview